-Here is a new chap that I began recently, a Highland Cow - irresistible to paint with all of his luxurious curls and cheeky face.
+Below is a new Highland Cow - irresistible to paint with all of his luxurious curls and cheeky face.
 Painted in oils on a 40 x 45 stretched canvas.
-I think one or two more sessions will see him finished. * Update* see the finished piece here
+These photos were of the early stages of the painting.
+Scroll down to see the finished piece printed as a greetings card.
+My cards are now available to purchase singly or in packs.

 Here are the beginning stages of a new portrait that I am working on this week... see the updated version on my blog page.